Kuria-byte/Dice-Challenge/README.md

 #Hack learned
 If you are wondering how I rendered different Images each time a number was generated.
 The hack is to get different Dice images each with a unique face.
-In this presentation I had dice 1-6 images
+In this presentation I had dice 1-6 images.